 “The Third Floor boys’ bathroom.
-Roughly, ah —“ his eyes flicked briefly towards his watch—“12:30 in the morning.”
+Roughly, ah — " His eyes flicked briefly towards his watch, “— 12:30 in the morning.”

-Aidan’s coma...
-It had aged us.
-Some days I looked at Freddy and saw the bags under his eyes, or the way his smile flickered a little, as if he was trying to force it in place.
-Somedays I looked at Dom and realized how different she was now, how her shoulders almost seemed to curve inwards--as if she was bearing the whole weight of the world on them--how my sassy, unstoppable best friend had somehow turned into a mere shadow of herself, .
-And I knew that — no matter what happened— none of us could never be fully the same again.
+Aidan’s coma had aged us.
+Some days I looked at Freddy and saw the bags under his eyes, or the way his smile flickered a little, as if he was trying to keep it in place.
+Some days I looked at Dom and realized how different she was now, how her shoulders almost seemed to curve inwards, how my sassy, unstoppable best friend had somehow turned into a mere shadow of herself.
+And I knew that — no matter what happened in the future — none of us could ever be fully the same again.
 We were grown up now.